-An outline of the delivery patterns that are outside of standard delivery.
+An outline of the delivery patterns that are outside standard delivery.

-The data shows there has been an increase in the proportion of students in the full time (540 hours +) band, and a decrease in the proportion of students in the smallest part time band.
-There has been a decrease in the number of aims studied by students, and an increase in the average number of hours for each aim.
-The data also shows there has been an increase in the number of both English and maths GCSEs and stepping stone qualifications.
+Our data review shows there has been an increase in the proportion of students in the full time funding bands and a decrease in the proportion of students in all the part time funding bands.
+There has also been an increase in the proportion of students participating in work experience, as part of their study programme.

 Reasons for the delivery patterns being non-standard

-We have undertaken a review of all the comments we received from the institutions we contacted; responses included that:
+Following a review of all comments we received from the institutions we contacted, the main reasons of non-standard delivery were:

-- study programmes were tailored to meet individual student needs and characteristics, with specific provision to maintain student engagement
+- study programmes tailored and delivered to meet individual diverse student needs and characteristics (this includes specific provision offered to maintain student engagement in learning, particularly for students who were disengaged from education, employment or training or at risk of becoming so).

 List of delivery patterns reviewed across all institutions

-Where students have more than 1 core aim across the academic year, recorded in end year data returns
+Where students have more than one core aim across the academic year, recorded in end year data returns

-We have reviewed end year data and have identified institutions that have more than 5% of students with more than 1 core aim in the academic year.
+We have reviewed end year data and have identified institutions that have more than 5% of students with more than one core aim in the academic year.

-Where 1 or more student (s) are recorded with a work experience aim in the 500+ hour band and work experience is not recorded as the core aim
+Where one or more student (s) are recorded with a work experience aim in the 500+ hour band and work experience is not recorded as the core aim

 The core aim is the principal or most important activity in the study programme and it will usually be the component with the largest number of planned hours.
 For study programmes where the work experience is greater than 500 hours in the academic year we would expect this to be recorded as the core aim.